 This Nourishing Muesli recipe is called nourishing for a reason, it’s incredibly nutrient dense, full of fiber, protein, healthy fats, carbohydrates, and tastes so delicious.
-In the US we’re mostly familiar with granola, and think of it as a hippy’s treat or breakfast cereal.
+In the US we’re mostly familiar with granola, and think of it as a hippie’s treat or breakfast cereal.
 Granola isn’t the only popular one around- muesli has quickly grown in popularity here in the states and for good reason, it’s delicious!
 Before I even knew what muesli really was, I had already been eating it for years and prepping it on my Batch Cooking day.
 Today, I’m sharing my favorite version and the signature muesli of Nutrition Stripped.

-Nourishing Muesli the classic muesli recipe for Nutrition Stripped and I’m happy to introduce and share with you all the recipe I’ve been enjoying for some time now.
-As much as I adore my granola topped on my Stripped Green Smoothie Bowls, I also am loving this muesli on top for a change in flavor and texture, I hope you’ll love it as well.
+Nourishing Muesli is the classic muesli recipe for Nutrition Stripped and I’m happy to introduce and share with you all the recipe I’ve been enjoying for some time now.
+As much as I adore my granola topped on my Stripped Green Smoothie Bowls, I also am loving this muesli on top for a change in flavor and texture, and I hope you’ll love it as well.
 Before I share the recipe, let’s get to basics with a couple of things first.

 - Crunch topping // My favorite way as a topping on my Stripped Green Smoothie Bowl

 - Cereal: Pour homemade nut milk into a bowl of muesli for a simply delicious breakfast

 - Snack: Pre-portion small snack size bags full of muesli for an on-the-go snack